gian-s/pace-calc/README.md

 ### Want to calculate segments of your run?

-Just input your mile times and get your average pace in miles per minute
+Input your mile times and get your average pace in miles per minute